WSU-kduncan/f24cicd-ethanschultz2/README-CI.md

 - Once you want to push the container image to DockerHub you will have to do `docker push [DockerHub Username]/angular-site` which will push your container image to DockerHub

-- Link to DockerHub repo [DockerHub repo](https://hub.docker.com/repository/docker/ethanschultz2/schultz-ceg3120/general)
+- Link to DockerHub repo [DockerHub repo](https://hub.docker.com/repository/docker/ethanschultz2/schultz-ceg3120/general )

+# Part 2 - GitHub Action and DockerHub